DylanGBan/DylanGBan/README.md

       ```
   - COGS 108 (Data Science in Practice) ~ A project using techniques learned in class about data science.
 This includes various graphs and training/using a linear regression model.

+ > [!NOTE]
  > If you would like to see any of these projects or have any questions, please feel free to email at dybanerjee@ucsd.edu